RedHatInsights/frontend-components/doc/components/wizard.md

             <React.Fragment>
                 // Button to open the wizard
                 <Button variant='primary' onClick={ this.openWizard }> Open Wizard </Button>
+                // The confirmAction prop is optional.
+If not defined, the button on the last step will say "Confirm".
                 <Wizard
                     isLarge
                     title="Create Plan"
                     className='ins-c-plan-modal'
+                    confirmAction="Save"
                     onClose = { this.onClose }
                     isOpen= { isModalOpen }
                     content = { ModalStepContent }